 Again, we see that charging with the 45W plug hits all the battery milestones faster than when using a 25W charger, but the margins are very slim.
 We’re talking a 3- to 4-minute difference to hit 50%, which almost boils down to a margin of error.
 This is because the 45W mode’s peak power is only sustained for a minute, if that.
 The phone spends most of the early cycle charging at 30W, which, while still more powerful than the 25W charger, is not as big of a gap as the marketing implies.
 In fact, you can essentially hit the same sustained charging power from a 30W PPS plug, resulting in practically the same charging time as a 45W model.
 Interestingly, there’s a noticeable improvement with the new Galaxy S23 series charging speeds, which is worth considering if you’re after a fast-charging phone.

 If you already own a 25W or 30W USB PD PPS charger, don't waste your money on the 45W model.

 While we’re not disappointed in the Galaxy S22 Ultra’s charging times, we are a bit miffed that the move to 45W charging doesn’t offer more bang for your buck.
 It’s hard not to feel that the phone’s charging is virtually 45W in name only to appear more competitive with the increasingly ludicrous charging power levels offered by rival smartphones.
 That said, Samsung’s more conservative approach is better suited for long-term battery health over many years, something which many super-fast charging phones cannot guarantee.

 While slightly faster charging is welcome, it’s not a game-changer for the Galaxy S22 Plus and Ultra.
 The move to 45W certainly doesn’t warrant upgrading your charging solution, unless it’s several years out of date.
-Check out our buyer’s guide below if you require a charger for your Galaxy S22 series phone.
+Still, if you’re in the market, we can recommend a section of the best Galaxy S22 chargers to buy.